Coexistence of Multiple Stacking Charge Density Waves in Kagome Superconductor ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$

-Single crystal x-ray diffraction measurements were performed using the custom-designed x-ray instrument equipped with a Xenocs Genix3D Mo $K_\alpha$ (17.48 keV) x-ray source, which provides $\simeq$ 2.5$\times 10^7$ photons/sec in a beam spot size of 150 $\mu m$ at the sample position.
-We also performed high-resolution XRD measurements on ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$ single crystal using a highly monochromatic Cu $K_{\alpha1}$ (8.048 keV) radiation x-ray source, which indicates small disorders along the crystallographic c-direction in our samples [see Supplemental Materials].
-The sample was cooled by a closed-cycle cryostat with a temperature accuracy of about $\pm$ 91 mK and temperature stability of about $\pm$ 30 mK.
-With one beryllium (Be) dome as vacuum and radiation shields, we can reach a base temperature of 18 K at the sample position [see Supplementary Materials].
-The single-crystalline ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$ samples for the present study were grown by a self-flux growth method [see Supplemental Materials].
+Single crystal x-ray diffraction measurements were performed using the custom-designed x-ray instrument equipped with a Xenocs Genix3D Mo $K_\alpha$ (17.48 keV) x-ray source, which provides $\simeq$ 2.5$\times 10^7$ photons/sec in a beam spot size of 150 $\mu m$ at the sample position\,\cite{SI}.
+Resonant x-ray scattering measurements were carried out at the beamline P09 at PETRA III, DESY (Hamburg, Germany)\,\cite{P09}.
+The single-crystalline ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$ samples for the present study were grown by a self-flux growth method\,\cite{SI}.

 The structure of ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$ in normal state\,\cite{VESTA} is shown in FIG.~\ref{fig1}(a), which is comprised of alternating layers of alkali-metal and ${\mathrm{V}}_3{\mathrm{Sb}}_5$.
 The vanadium atoms form a perfect kagome lattice under ambient conditions\,\cite{prm2019Brenden}.
 After cooling from 300 K to 18 K (at a rate of 8 K/min), a cascade of CDW peaks becomes manifest at the half-integer $K$ plane, as shown in Figure~\ref{fig1}(c-d).
 Diffraction peaks are labeled by their Miller indices, $(H,K,L)$, of the undistorted high-temperature phase.
-The CDW peaks are about 3 orders of magnitude weaker than Bragg peaks, indicating small lattice distortions.
-The x-ray diffraction pattern was indexed according to a hexagonal unit cell with lattice parameters $a = b \simeq$ 5.53\,\AA \,and $c \simeq$ 9.28\,\AA~ [see details in Supplementary Materials].
+The CDW peaks are about 3 orders of magnitude weaker than the main Bragg peaks, indicating small lattice distortions.
+The x-ray diffraction pattern was indexed according to a hexagonal unit cell with lattice parameters $a = b \simeq$ 5.53\,\AA \,and $c \simeq$ 9.28\,\AA~ \,\cite{SI}.
 The observed CDW peaks can be classified into three categories, namely, {\bf q}$_1$, {\bf q}$_2$ and {\bf q}$_3$-type peaks corresponding to integer, half-integer and quarter-integer $L$ values, respectively.
 For a CDW reflection, either $H$ or $K$ or both are half-integers owing to the in-plane $2\times 2$ reconstruction\,\cite{jiangyx,zhiweiWang.prb}.
-The appearance of {\bf q}$_2$ and {\bf q}$_3$ CDW peaks indicates the existence of three-dimensional (3D) CDWs in ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$, which may result from layer-dependent intra-layer deformations and/or different inter-layer stackings\,\cite{sdh2021Brenden}.